 3. For the Store Type that has no quantity sold, 0 will be shown in the quantity sold column.

 4. Note: any categories that are not assigned products is not included in this report as their information is not useful here.

-From the results, we can see there are more sales with the presence of restaurant for each category, while there are less sales without a restaurant for each category.
+As shown here, for all categories, the sales volume for restaurant store type is roughly 4 times of the volume for non-restaurant store type.
+Note that this is from the perspective of the total quantity sold.

+However, since the number of stores with and without restaurant are not at the same level, it’s fairer to estimate the average quantity sold per store in order to better evaluate the impact of a restaurant.
+So, we looked further into the data and found that the number of stores with restaurant (794) is roughly 4 times of the number of stores without a restaurant (206).
+Thus, from the perspective of the rough average quantity sold, the quantity is roughly the same for the two store types, and this is true for all categories.
+So, the presence of a restaurant doesn’t result in significant sales changes.

+But from the perspective of total quantity sold, it is hard to tell if the presence of a restaurant contributes to a sales volume change.

 Report 9 is advertising campaign analysis report.
-Users would like to know whether an advertising campaign affects product sales volume if the product is discounted.
+This report will help you to know whether an advertising campaign affects product sales volume if the product is discounted.

 1. This report queries for all products, and when a discount price is in effect.
 For each product, we are showing product ID, product name, units sold during campaign, units old outside campaign and the difference (the difference column is calculated by subtracting the sold outside campaign from the sold during campaign).